etaagen/etaagen/README.md

 ### 🚀 Top Skills
 * Proficient in data querying with **SQL**, and scripting with **Python** and **R**.
-* Applying relevant statistical analysis to make sense of complex data, machine learning to ID key patterns, and predticve models to understand probable future outcomes.
+* Applying relevant statistical analysis to make sense of complex data, machine learning to ID key patterns, and predictive models to understand probable future outcomes.
-* Developing reporting solutions, custom visualization, and querryable dashboarding tools for data-driven commuincation with **Shiny**.
+* Developing reporting solutions, custom visualization, and queryable dashboarding tools for data-driven communication with **Shiny**.

 ### 👩‍💻 Projects